 “Study after study has taught us that there is no tool for development more effective than the education of girls and the empowerment of women.” – Kofi Annan, Former United Nations Secretary-General

 Donations directly fund low-cost, high-quality education for young women in need.
-Scholarships cover monthly tuition, academic fees and supplies, food and transportation for three students — Xiomara, Marta and Vanessa — and are sent directly to the university in our students’ names.
+Scholarships cover monthly tuition, academic fees and supplies, food and transportation for four students — Xiomara, Marta, Vanesa and Rosemary — and are sent directly to the university in our students’ names.

 booking (at) ginachavez (dot) com